Convolutions for Spatial Interaction Modeling: EXPERIMENTS

 {\bf Maneuver-specific qualitative results.} In Fig. \ref{fig:obstacle} we present a comparison of the baseline ICM model with $0$m size (that has no designated interaction modeling) and the ICM model with $60$m size on three typical maneuvers observed in interacting scenarios: adaptive cruise control (ACC), turn, and nudging.
 We note that the $0$m model in all cases incorrectly predicts overlapping trajectories.
 In the ACC case the ICM model correctly predicts that the vehicle would decelerate and queue after others, while in the turn case it outputs a trajectory that follows the lane and avoids overlapping with the vehicles after the turn.
 In the nudging case the vehicle motion starts with considerable curvature, the forecast correctly reduces the curvature and straightens the trajectory to avoid the parked cars.
-We also examined the results of GNN on these maneuvers, and observed no significant difference between ICM and GNN outputs.
+We also examined the results of adding GNNs on +ICM ($60$m) on these maneuvers, and observed no significant difference.

 {\bf Inference time.} The baseline model that includes the feature extractor and other parts such as input pre-processing and output post-processing takes $45.6$ms per frame.
 Next we measure the additional time costs of adding the ICM and GNN modules to the baseline model, shown in Table \ref{tab:latency}.
-The ICM of zero IR size adds an additional $5.2$ms, which includes processing of a 1-D feature vector and computation of the final output.
+The ICM of zero IR size adds an additional $5.2$ms, which includes processing of the feature pixel and computation of the final output.
 ICM with non-zero size uses convolutions and bilinear feature cropping, operations that have been optimized in current GPU software and hardware.
 As a result, even the largest $80$m ICM is only a few milliseconds slower than the $0$m ICM.
 Lastly, the GNN itself takes $46.9$ms, multiple times slower than the slowest ICM.
 This is consistent with earlier results showing GNN inference may be inefficient resulting in higher latency~\cite{kiningham2020grip}.
 Coupled with the earlier results showing that modeling interaction using convolutions can give competitive performance compared to GNNs, we see that the convolutional approach represents an efficient and practical alternative to GNNs.